Lido Wellness Center Blog

 It wasn’t a sunburn I was afraid of; it was my body.
 Somehow, at nine years old I had already internalized the message that my body was “bad” and “shameful.”
 I didn’t want strangers at the beach to see my body, but even more devastatingly, I didn’t want to see myself.

-Sadly, internalizing body shame and body image distress at a young age is a pervasive issue in our
+Sadly, internalizing body shame and body image issues at a young age is a pervasive issue in our

 culture.
 With the rise of social media and platforms such as Instagram and TikTok, kids are gaining access to content earlier and earlier that perpetuates body dissatisfaction through comparison to unrealistic images.
 According to researchers Kearney-Cooke and Tieger, by 13 years old 50% of girls in the United States report being unhappy with their body; by 17, this number grows to 80%.